marionbetizeau/CerebellumAstrocyteSimulation/README.md

 # CerebellumAstrocyteSimulation
 Code and package (SimLinTool) to performe astrocyte lineage simulation

-Code comprise a R script to perform the analysis
-The datasets are embedded in the SimLinTool package and also available as tab delimited tables in the folder
+Code comprise a R script to perform the analysis: SimulationScriptAstrocyteCerebellum.R The datasets are embedded in the SimLinTool package and also available as tab delimited tables in the folder

 To install the package SimLinTool